 Bearing this in mind, the University of Trento is committed to remove all physical and social barriers to ensure the full participation of disabled people in every aspect of university life.

-This approach calls for a better organization and an academic culture that recognizes the value of human resources through a proper diversity management.
-In this new context, it is crucial to give staff appropriate tasks, assess results and achievements taking into account the limitations resulting from impairments, use working procedures inspired by inclusion, benefit from the different abilities.
+This approach calls for a better organization and an academic culture that recognize the value of human resources through a proper diversity management.
+In this new context, in order to benefit from the different abilities it is crucial to give staff appropriate tasks, to assess achievements taking into account the limitations resulting from impairments, to use working procedures inspired by inclusion.
 Proper training must be given to all managing staff and team leaders, including those in teaching and research.

 To support its disabled staff, the University is considering the opportunity to establish a proper support service to collect advice from the personnel and solve structural and organizational problems, along the lines of the service that is already in place for the student community.